EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 !!! note
     A warning about the `geometry` field is expected and can be ignored for this sample.

-This is the same tool pycsw's own harvest/bulk-load workflows use to pre-populate a catalogue - it's a legitimate way to seed data, it just always needs cluster access rather than going over the ingress.
+Needs cluster access rather than going over the ingress.

 Verify: